VaradhKaushik/Anoma-Li/readme.md

 # If returned value is greater than 3, feature might contain anomalies
 ```

+## Future Scope

+* Unified Visualization function - have a single function to visualize anomalies from all algorithms

+* Roboust input validation - have a more robust validation of input DataFrames to test if an algorithm is compatible with it.

+* Addition of new anomaly detection algorithms - like Median Absolute Deviation and PCA.

 ## Authors
 Contributors name and contact info